Background pattern

 3. How to take ZUANTRIP 0.4 mg

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine given by your doctor.
 In case of doubt, consult your doctor or pharmacist.

-Theusual doseis one capsule per dayafter breakfastor the first meal of the day.
+The normal doseis one capsule per day after breakfastor the first meal of the day.

-The capsule must be swallowedwhole, with a glass of water while standing or sitting (not while lying down).
+The capsule should be swallowed whole, with a glass of water while standing or sitting (not while lying down).
 It is essential that you do not break or chew the capsule, as this may affect the proper functioning of ZUANTRIP.

-If you have mild to moderate kidney or liver disease, you may take the usual dose of tamsulosin.
+If you have mild to moderate kidney or liver disease, you can take the normal dose of tamsulosin.

 If you take more ZUANTRIP 0.4 mg than you should

 If you take more ZUANTRIP than you should, your blood pressure may drop suddenly.
 You may experience dizziness, weakness, vomiting, diarrhea, and fainting.
 Lie down to minimize the effects of low blood pressure and consult your doctor.
-Your doctor may administer medications to restore your blood pressure and fluid levels, and may monitor your bodily function.
+Your doctor may administer medicines to restore your blood pressure and fluid levels and may monitor your body function.

-Your doctor may proceed to gastric lavage and administration of a laxative to eliminate ZUANTRIP that has not yet entered the bloodstream when necessary.
+When necessary, your doctor may proceed with gastric lavage and administration of a laxative to eliminate ZUANTRIP that is not yet in the blood.

 Stop taking ZUANTRIP and contact your doctor immediately if you experience:

-• Rare side effects (may affect up to 1 in 1000 people): sudden swelling of any or all of the following: hands, feet, lips, tongue, or throat, causing difficulty breathing and/or itching and skin rash, caused by an allergic reaction (angioedema).
+• Rare side effects (may affect up to 1 in 1000 people): sudden swelling of the hands, feet, lips, tongue, or throat, causing difficulty breathing and/or itching and skin rash, caused by an allergic reaction (angioedema).

 • Very rare side effects (may affect up to 1 in 10,000 people): skin rash, inflammation, and blistering of the skin and/or mucous membranes of the lips, eyes, mouth, nasal passages, or genitals (Stevens-Johnson syndrome).

-• Side effects of unknown frequency (frequency cannot be estimated from available data): severe inflammation and blistering of the skin known as erythema multiforme.
+• Side effects with unknown frequency (frequency cannot be estimated from the available data): severe inflammation and blistering of the skin known as erythema multiforme.

 Dizziness, abnormal ejaculation, retrograde ejaculation, inability to ejaculate.

-Headache, palpitations; reduced blood pressure when standing, which causes dizziness, fainting, or dizziness (orthostatic hypotension); nasal congestion and irritation (rhinitis), constipation, diarrhea, nausea, vomiting, rash, urticaria, weakness (asthenia), itching.
+Headache, heartbeats are noticeable (palpitations); reduction of blood pressure when standing up, which causes dizziness, fainting, or fainting spells (orthostatic hypotension); swelling and irritation in the nose (rhinitis), constipation, diarrhea, nausea, vomiting, rash, hives (urticaria), feeling of weakness (asthenia), itching.

 Rare side effects(may affect up to 1 in 1,000 people)